This self-flying helicopter startup promises rides that are as cheap as an Uber

 Lofty ambitions

 Groden’s visions become even grander from this point.
-With helicopter rides so cheap, people will start getting rid of their cars, he predicts, even in LA.
+With helicopter rides so cheap, people will start getting rid of their cars, he predicts, even in L.A.
 Rideshare companies like Uber have made similar predictions, based on technology that already exists, but they have not come to pass.

 Mark Groden